krivanekroman76/DiplomaThesis/README.md

     *   Enable transcription if desired.

-4.  **Separate**: Click "Separate" to process.
-Monitor progress in the modal window.
+4.  **Separate**: Click `Separate` to process.

-5.  **View Outputs**: Switch to the Output tab to browse vocals, instrumentals, and transcriptions.
+5.  **View Outputs**: Switch to the `Output tab` to browse vocals, instrumentals, and transcriptions.
 Double-click to open files.
-You can change each output folder destination if desired.
+You can change each output folder destination in output or settings tab if desired.

 ### Tips